nialov/dfn-modelling-workshop-for-nuclear-waste-repositories-2025/README.md

 # DFN Modelling Workshop for Nuclear Waste Repositories – 3rd – 5th of June 2025, RWTH Aachen University

+Please make issues and pull requests here regarding the instructions and problems, especially those who will hold hackathons and demo your software.

 ## Preliminary requirements

 ### WSL